-- The letter you will receive will look like this example.
+The letter you will receive will look like the example above.
 The company’s UTR is the last 10 digits shown here in red.
 (Note – it is not in red on the letter you receive).

-If this does not arrive, or the information is lost, you can request your company’s UTR online at:
+If this does not arrive, or the information is lost, you can request your company’s UTR online.

 Once the UTR has been issued, your 10-digit UTR will be on all letters from HMRC and within online services.